-This project addresses the question of a negative articulation of immanence in the work of Gilles Deleuze.
-It does so by attending to and emphasizing certain concepts or terms, within this work, that undermine the equation of immanence with worldly affirmation.
+This project addresses the question of a negative articulation of immanence through analysis of some texts by Gilles Deleuze.
+It does so by attending to certain ideas or logics, within these texts, that undermine the equation of immanence with worldly affirmation.
 The concern, however, is not to propose a new, alternative figuration of ‘Deleuze’, since this could have the effect of reproducing an inheritance that it is necessary to oppose.

 Affiliate Project 2015-16

 This project consists of studies organized around the concepts of literality and vertigo, which might be said to articulate modalities of reality that are incommensurable with the logic of conversion.
 Of specific concern are the ways in which such incommensurability problematizes and/or is foreclosed by conversion’s power of remediation.

 The aim of the project is to articulate a refusal of remediation according to the ‘non.’
 This non is essential without being universal: it is not that which connects, brings together, or mediates all beings; it is that which is denied through the promise of such mediation.

 Genealogy, Contemporaneity, Intermattering

 ICI Project 2012-14

 The thought of conversion is often linked to a past marked by Christianity and colonization.
 Less frequently addressed is the way that conversion remains—no longer as explicit Christian colonialism, but more precisely as a logic.
 This project examines the advancement of the logic of conversion, one that plays itself out at various sites: the constructions of race, the demand set forth by new media for interactive flexibility, and the tendency to see contemporary existence as secular rather than religious.

 Barber seeks to observe the disseminated modalities in which the logic of conversion remains, and to pose against them a logic of intermattering: one that articulates how co-existing descriptions of the material universe immanently and endlessly undermine, relay, or superpose each other.
 He does so by drawing on the concept of diaspora, recent debates in queer theory, the quantum physics-inflected philosophy of François Laruelle, and the political theology of Malcolm X.